Lokavaluto/monujo/README.md

 provided that you have the credentials for this.
 The result should be available in testflight.

+Note that if not specified, the revision number will be incremented to allow the package to be pushed.

 Please refer to the ios build section to provide any options that you'd like.
 If `IPA` was already built, it'll be used.